elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ## Disk-based ETS

 We now know ETS is for in-memory term storage but what if we need disk-based storage?
-For that we have Disk Based Term Storage or DETS for short.
+For that we have Disk Based Term Storage, or DETS for short.
 The ETS and DETS APIs are interchangeable with the exception of how tables are created.
 DETS relies on `open_file/2` and doesn't require the `:named_table` option:

 ```elixir
 iex> {:ok, table} = :dets.open_file(:disk_storage, [type: :set])